HongW2019/OAP-spark2.4.3/docs/OAP-Usage-Guide.md

 spark.sql.oap.parquet.data.cache.enable     true     #for parquet fileformat spark.sql.oap.orc.data.cache.enable         true     #for orc fileformat
 ```
 You can run Spark with the following example to try OAP cache function with DRAM.
-We recommand you use Thrift server
+You should use Spark ***ThriftServer***  with the beeline script to run Spark, cause ThriftServer can launch a Spark Application which can cache hot data for long time in the background, and it also can accept query requests from different clients at the same time.
-The Thrift JDBC/ODBC server implemented here corresponds to the HiveServer2 in Hive 1.2.1.
-You can test the JDBC server with the beeline script that comes with Spark.
+#### Using DRAM Cache on table `oap_test`
-In the [Index](#Use Index with OAP on Spark) part, we have create a table oap_test, next we will try OAP Cache.
+In the Working with OAP Index, we have create a table `oap_test`, next we will try OAP Cache.

-When we use ```spark-shell``` to create table oap_test, ```metastore_db``` will be created in the current directory "$SPARK_HOME/bin/" , so firstly we need to run Thrift JDBC server in the same directory "$SPARK_HOME/bin/"
+When we use ```spark-shell``` to create table oap_test, ```metastore_db``` will be created in the current directory "$SPARK_HOME/bin/" , so we need to run Thrift JDBC server in the same directory "$SPARK_HOME/bin/"
 ```
 . $SPARK_HOME/sbin/start-thriftserver.sh
 ```